h-griffin/datingapp/README.md

 - caching the client for paginated rescources

 ## pagination
-- helos avoid preformance problems
+- helps avoid performance problems
 - parameters are passed by query string (in url)
 - page size should be limited
 - always page results